 Both BigCommerce, as well as Shopify, have great payment gateway support.
 This is something you need not worry about.
 All you need to do is select the payment gateway that will be conducive for your online store.

-Features is another important parameter to be reviewed since you need to be sure you get all that is required for your online store.
+Features is probably the most important parameter to be reviewed in the BigCommerce Vs Shopify debate.
 Both BigCommerce, as well as Shopify, provide an array of intuitive features.
 Let us check each of this one by one.

 - Responsive: Well, you do require your website to be responsive.
 This is important since most of the online selling is done over mobile.
 BigCommerce creates a responsive website by default.
 When the same comes to Shopify, this too is completely responsive.